JaimeStill/PatternsAndPractices/08-angular-overview.md

-`yarn add {package}@{version}` | Adds the specified version of the package to `dependencies` `yarn remove {package}` | Removes the package specified and rebuild the dependency graph `yarn install` | Install any missing dependencies and rebuild the dependency graph `npm view {package} versions --json` | View all avaiable version of the package specified.
+`yarn add {package}@{version}` | Adds the specified version of the package to `dependencies` `yarn remove {package}` | Removes the package specified and rebuild the dependency graph `yarn install` | Install any missing dependencies and rebuild the dependency graph `npm view {package} versions --json` | View all avaiable versions of the package specified.

 All of the specified packages are listed in **{Project}.Web\\ClientApp\\package.json**: